kozhevnikova/toml/README.md

     Duration Duration
 }
 ```
-### Using the `toml.UnmarshalerRec` interface
+### Using `toml.UnmarshalerRec` Interface

 You can also override marshaling rules specifically for TOML using the `UnmarshalerRec`
 and `MarshalerRec` interfaces.
 These are useful if you want to control how structs or
 arrays are handled.
-You can apply additional validation or set unexported struct fields.
+You can apply an additional validation or set unexported struct fields.

 Note: `encoding.TextUnmarshaler` and `encoding.TextMarshaler` should be preferred for
 simple (scalar) values because they're also compatible with other formats like JSON or